 • Foreign companies must authorize a local importer or subsidiary to submit the notification on their behalf via a Letter of Authorization (LOA).

-IX.
 How Green NRJ Supports Your Cosmetic Business in Vietnam

 At Green NRJ, we understand that navigating Vietnam’s regulatory landscape can be challenging for foreign companies and startups.
 We offer a full-service cosmetic registration solution tailored to your product and brand goals.